 CLs with less than 3 years' experience of teaching in higher education are expected to complete the Postgraduate Certificate in Academic and Professional Practice within a reasonable timeframe of starting their employment with the University.
 CLs with more than 3 years' teaching experience, who do not already hold an Academic Teaching Qualification as defined by HESA such as teaching qualification (UK or International), or Fellowship of the Higher Education Academy, are expected to achieve the latter within a reasonable timeframe of starting their employment with the University.
-Fellowship of the Higher Education Academy can be achieved through the Experiential Route of the University's Professional Educational Excellence Recognition Scheme (PEERS).
+Fellowship of the Higher Education Academy, are of the University.
+Fellowship of the Higher Education Academy the Experiential Route of the University's Professional Educational Excellence Recognition Scheme (PEERS).